PLSysSec/usenix_login_rlbox/login.md

 As discussed RLBox's design allows it to be agnostic to the memory isolation technique.
-For example, consider Intel's Memory Protection Key features (MPK) which allow very effecient sandboxing of components.
+For example, consider Intel's Memory Protection Key features (MPK) which allow very efficient sandboxing of components.
 It would straightforward to implement RLBox support to use MPK as the isolation mechanism.

-RLBox, also allows leveraging more complicated hardware security mechansims.
+RLBox, also allows leveraging more complicated hardware security mechanisms.
 For instance consider ARM Cheri, which is a hardware feature that converts pointers into capabilities that apply bounds checks.
-Since this feature expands the size of pointers it may not be easy to deploy for all applications especially if the increased pointer size introduces compatiblities.
-Furthermore it would not be easy to apply this to just a portion of the code as any datastructures from this portion of code would have ABI incompatibilties with the rest of the application.
+Since this feature expands the size of pointers it may not be easy to deploy for all applications especially if the increased pointer size introduces incompatiblities.
+Furthermore it would not be easy to apply this to just a portion of the code as any data-structures from this portion of code would have ABI incompatibilties with the rest of the application.
 However, since the RLBox can automatically adjust for ABI differences, applications can straightforwardly use Cheri to secure a single component in an application.